vermegi/vermegi.github.io/_posts/2019-08-14-deploying-a-serverless-app-on-azure-with-terraform-part2.markdown

 draft: true
 ---

+In the previous post we build a [Terraform][terraformstart] template for deploying multiple resources to Azure.
+In this second part I will automate the deployment with a VSTS build and release pipeline.

 First thing you need is a VSTS project for the automation.
-Open up your vsts (someaccount.visualstudio.com) and click 'Create Project'.
+Open up your vsts (someaccount.visualstudio.com) or create a new account and click 'Create Project'.
 As you can see, I am already using the new VSTS layout, which I like a lot better compared to the old look and feel.

 ![resources]({{ "assets/2018-08/createproject.PNG" | absolute_url }}){: .img-fluid}